MiminkoMoje/Tutu-Bot/README.md

 See the full command list [here](https://imvasi.com/#commands).

 Add the Tutu Bot to your Discord server by visiting my [Tutu Bot Website](https://imvasi.com/tutu).
-Keep in mind that the bot isn't always on.
+The bot is now running 24/7!

 If you want to host the bot by yourself, make changes or contribute, read below.

 ## Installation